-The Light Rail Transit (LRT) Line 902 provides service to two stations (Middlefield and Moffett Park Station), both located approximately 1 mile from the site.
+The VTA Light Rail Transit (LRT) Line 902 provides service to two stations (Middlefield and Moffett Park Station), both of which are located approximately 1 mile from the site.
 The Middlefield Station is further than an acceptable walking distance, but is practical for biking.
-The Moffett Park Station does not have a direct route for either pedestrian of bicycle access due to having to cross HWY 101 and SR 237.
-Bus Route 54 provides access for commuters from the project site to the Moffett Park Station with a travel time of 30 minutes.
+Due to the location of HWY 101 and SR 237 relative to the Moffett Park station, there is not a direct pedestrian or bicycle route between the station and the project site.
+Bus Route 54, however, provides commuter access from the project site to the Moffett Park Station with a travel time of 30 minutes.

-The Line 902 runs between Mountain View to Winchester Avenue.
-The Line is in operation between 5:00 AM to 12:30 AM with 15 to 30 minute headways throughout the day.
-A detailed Rail Route can be found in Figure 3.
+The LRT Line 902 runs between Mountain View to Winchester Avenue.
+The line is in operation between 5:00 AM to 12:30 AM with 15 to 30 minute headways throughout the day.
+A detailed rail route can be found in Figure 3.